 Rosanne Cash Tennessee Flat Top Box Music Video

-Watch a home-style video of Rosanne and Johnny Cash performing “Tennessee Flat Top Box” for a dinner party at their home in 1989 and see the written lyrics below.
+Watch the original music video of Johnny Cash performing “Tennessee Flat Top Box” and see the written lyrics below.

 “Tennessee Flat Top Box” Lyrics